openrails/openrails/Source/Documentation/Manual/physics.rst

 - ``Wagon(ORTSInitialApplicationThreshold`` -- The pressure difference between
   the brake pipe and auxiliary reservoir at which the triple valve will change from release to apply (default 1 psi).
-- ``Wagon(ORTSCylinderSpringPressure`` -- Below the specified pressure, no
-  brake force will be developed, simulating the pressure required to overcome the brake cylinder return spring (default 0).
 - ``BrakeEquipmentType(Supply_Reservoir`` -- Adds a supply reservoir to the
   loco or wagon, which will constantly charge to the brake pipe pressure or MR pipe (if equipped) pressure.
 If a supply reservoir is equipped,